MikeReedKS/ZarahDB/README.md

 The ZarahDB_Library.dll file is all you need to add a scattered database to your C# project.
 Add this DLL and add a reference to it in your project.
 You will also need the Newtonsoft.Json NuGet package.
 You can get the ZarahDB_Library from https://www.nuget.org/packages/ZarahDB.Library or using the packet manager in Visual Studio.

-In Visual Studio, create a new project called "ZarahDB_HelloWorld".
+1. In Visual Studio, create a new project called "ZarahDB_HelloWorld".
-Right click the "ZarahDB_HelloWorld" project in the Solution Explorer and click "Open Folder in File Explorer".
-This will open a new file explorer window showing the files in your new project.
-Copy the ZarahDB_Library.dll file into the project folder.
-(You can right click it above to download the latest version) Add a reference to the ZarahDB_Library.dll library to your project.
+2. Add the ZarahDB_Library NuGet package from NuGet.org to your project.
-Click "Program.cs" in the Solution Explorer and replace the contents of that file with this:
+3.Click "Program.cs" in the Solution Explorer and replace the contents of that file with this:

 ```C#
 using System;